maarten-pennings/TFLcam/sdcard/README.md

 This step is optional.
 I noticed that windows makes a hidden directory [System Volume Information](https://answers.microsoft.com/en-us/windows/forum/all/system-volume-information-and-recyclebin/ea26d76a-9792-4ffa-a3ea-4368c0f42609).

-If you want you can delete it.
-Open `cmd` and run these commands.
+If you want, you can delete it.
+Open `cmd` and run the command `rmdir /s "System Volume Information"`.

 ```
 C:\Users\maarten>d: